Ukraine war: Zelensky says Russia controls a fifth of Ukrainian territory

 The cellist, Sergei Roldugin, is allegedly a custodian of the Russian president's offshore wealth.

-The 70-year-old was joined by five oligarchs with links to Mr Putin, as well as Russian foreign ministry spokesperson Maria Zakharova, who will all see any US assets frozen and are barred from doing business with American-based corporations.
+Five oligarchs with links to Mr Putin as well as Russian foreign ministry spokesperson Maria Zakharova will also have any US assets frozen and are barred from doing business with US-based corporations.

 EU diplomats are said to have finalised a sixth package of sanctions against Moscow.